 - Test C: Take a PCR or Antigen test in the 3 days before the flight on which you will arrive in the USA departs

-Note: The USA’s 3-day testing window for Test C includes the three calendar days preceding your departure day.
-As an example, if you arrive in the USA on a Sunday, your test must be taken on Thursday, Friday, or Saturday (unsure if Sunday is acceptable, I assume it is).
+Note: The USA’s 3-day test window for Test C includes the three calendar days preceding your departure day.
+As an example, if you arrive in the USA on a Sunday, your test must be taken on Thursday, Friday, or Saturday (unsure if Sunday is acceptable, but I assume it is).

 Test A: pre-departure test in the USA

 The pre-departure test in the USA (“Test A”) is a UK requirement and needs to be coordinated a couple of weeks before departing to the UK, either by ordering an at-home test kit or by booking an in-person test appointment at a testing center or partner pharmacy.

 Both PCR and Antigen tests are accepted by England, and when Peter and I return to England, we always choose an Antigen test.
 It’s cheaper, more convenient, and results are available within an hour.
 On the flip side, Antigen tests are not stellar in producing positive results in asymptomatic-positive cases (~60 percent accurate in asymptomatic-positive cases).